The Challenge: We want to make a difference, but we just don’t have time!

-Research shows that when you smile (whether it’s a real or fake) you feel better, reduce your own stress, but also uplift others!
+Research shows that when you smile (whether it’s real or fake), you feel better, reduce your own stress, but also uplift others!
 How?
 Research shows that your smile activates the smile muscles in others.
-Ever had that awkward moment where you walk down the hall, smile at someone, and they don’t smile back?
+Have you ever had that awkward moment where you walk down the hall, smile at someone, and they don’t smile back?
 Sure, you might feel embarrassed, but don’t!
-Internally, you have made them smile and chances are, they may smile at the next person they meet down that hall.
+Internally, you have made them smile, and chances are, they may smile at the next person they meet down that hall.

 5. Uplift others.

 Look around and make someone’s day.
 It really doesn’t take much.
 Post an uplifting quote or story on Facebook, buy someone a cup of coffee, ask someone how they are and listen to them with full attention, or pay for the person behind you at a Starbucks drive-thru.
 Not only will you make their day and feel good yourself, but research shows that anyone who witnesses your act of kindness will feel inspired and elevated and, by feeling so, will be more likely to help others.
 Warning: you may be creating a vicious circle of kindness and compassion and triggering a trend!